Origin of Intense Magnetic Fields Near Black Holes Due to Non-Minimal Gravitational-Electromagnetic Coupling: Conclusions and Discussion

 \section{Conclusions and Discussion}

-Observations indicate the presence of intense magnetic fields in magnetars, quasars and gamma-ray bursts (GRBs).
+Observations indicate the presence of intense magnetic fields in quasars and gamma-ray bursts (GRBs).
 Standard astrophysical theories have difficulty in explaining them.
 We evaluated the magnetic fields predicted by non-minimal gravitational-electromagnetic coupling (NMGEC) for these objects.
-In the magnetar models for AXPs, SGRs, and QPOs, magnetic fields $\sim 10^{15}$ G are required.
 We showed that for typical values of moments of inertia, radii, and periods for rapidly rotating newly-born neutron stars, the NMGEC theory predicts the required magnetic fields.

 The accretion disk magnetic field in quasars in the region $\sim 10^{3} r_{g}$, where polarized optical radiation is generated, is estimated to be on the order of a thousand G. For a maximally rotating black hole in this region, NMGEC predicts this field.